-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

 Revival of Impeachment Talk

-Although a majority of House Democrats, 138, are currently in favor of impeachment, proceedings have been dead in the water up to this point — although it’s possible Trump’s Ukraine scandal could push Democratic lawmakers to act.
+Although a majority of House Democrats, 138, is currently in favor of impeachment, proceedings have been dead in the water up to this point — although it’s possible Trump’s Ukraine scandal could push Democratic lawmakers to act.
 On Saturday, Alexandria Ocasio-Cortez tweeted: “At this point, the bigger national scandal isn’t the president’s lawbreaking behavior — it is the Democratic Party’s refusal to impeach him for it.”

-Even House Intelligence Committee Chairman Adam Schiff, who has been “very reluctant to go down the path of impeachment” up until this point, told CNN’s State of the Union that Democrats may need to deploy the “I” word.
+Even Schiff, who has been “very reluctant to go down the path of impeachment” up to this point, told CNN’s State of the Union that Democrats may need to deploy it.
 “We may have crossed the Rubicon here … If the president is essentially withholding military aid at the same time that he is trying to browbeat a foreign leader into doing something illicit that is providing dirt on his opponent during a presidential campaign, then that may be the only remedy that is coequal to the evil that that conduct represents,” Schiff said, adding that Trump’s alleged request for Ukrainian intelligence to investigate Hunter Biden represents “the most profound violation of the presidential oath of office.”

 Pelosi’s response